-You might not realise it, but portable fencing is highly flexible and can be utilised in a multitude of different ways.
-Below are 9 of the best ways we’ve seen portable fencing used, upcycled and recycled in 2022.
+You might not realise it, but temporary construction fencing is highly flexible and can be utilised in a multitude of different ways.
+Below are 9 of the best ways we’ve seen portable fencing used, upcycled and recycled in 2023.

 1. Building & Construction